Project directories

 ---

-- name: Manage the your specific setup
+- name: Manage your specific setup

 hosts: [ 'debops_all_hosts' ]